scipopt/gcg/doc/resources/users/misc/getting-started.md

 ```

-You can obviously also read your own problem, as long as it is in a format as described in @subpage input-formats.
+To read your own problem, please use a format as described in @subpage input-formats (otherwise, you can also @ref reader "add your own reader").

 ### Solve your problem with `optimize`
 Here the magic happens: GCG optimizes what you previously read.